amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 ![]({{"/images/water/galle.png"|absolute_url}})

 >#### *How we discovered this*
->At Pedlar's Inn Cafe and Restaurant we noticed Sri Lankan people had glasses of water on their table and asked the waiter for the same.
-We're not sure if it was from the Government line or mineral water, but it tasted fine and quenched our thirst.
+>At Pedlar's Inn Cafe and Restaurant we noticed Sri Lankan people had glasses of water on their table so we asked the waiter for the same.
+We're not sure if it was from the Government water line or mineral water, but it tasted fine and quenched our thirst.
 >
 >Our experience is that reputable establishments in Sri Lanka have water sanitation practices in place to prepare food, fresh juices etc. After enjoying drinks like Lime Juice that clearly had added water, we started to trust that water served at these venues would also be fine.
-And after 6 weeks and counting traveling in Sri Lanka, so far so good!
+And after 6 weeks and counting travelling in Sri Lanka, so far so good!

 ### Unawatuna Beach, Galle

 **Hideout**

-[The hideout cafe and restaurant][3] offers free water refills for patrons.
+[The hideout cafe and restaurant][3] offers free purified mineral water refills for patrons.
 We thoroughly enjoyed the tacos, burritos and bountry cake here too!
 If you just need water, we're sure they would happily refill your bottle, maybe for a small fee.

 ![]({{"/images/water/Una1.png"|absolute_url}})

 ### Mirissa

-We asked our friendly hosts at our Homestay ([Sun Ray Rest][13]) if they had a Government / Water Board line we could refill from.
+We asked our friendly hosts at our Homestay ([Sun Ray Rest][13]) if we could use their Government / Water Board line for drinking water.
 They were very obliging and refilled our bottles for us.
 If you are open to trying this option, definitely ask your accomodation about it!

-### Dickwella / Hiriketiya
+### Dickwella / Hiriketiya Beach

 Stay at [Peak house][5] for all your filtered water needs!
 We enjoyed the water filter here so didn't need water from the Government line, however the host told us that most properties in the area do have a Government water line.